-SIGNATURE TITLE DATE /s/ Grant H. Beard Grant H. Beard President and Director (Principal Executive Officer) January 27, 2003 /s/ Todd R. Peters Todd R. Peters Vice President and Director (Principal Financial Officer and Principal Accounting Officer) January 27, 2003
+SIGNATURE TITLE DATE /s/ Grant H. Beard Grant H. Beard President and Director (Principal Executive Officer) January 28, 2003 /s/ Todd R. Peters Todd R. Peters Vice President and Director (Principal Financial Officer and Principal Accounting Officer) January 28, 2003

-EXHIBIT NO. DESCRIPTION 3(i) Amended and Restated Certificate of Incorporation of the Company.
+HIBIT NO. DESCRIPTION 2.1 Stock Purchase Agreement dated as of January 27, 2003, by and among 2000 Riverside Capital Appreciation Fund, L.P., the other stockholders of HammerBlow Acquisition Corp. listed on Exhibit A thereto and TriMas Company LLC.
+3(i) Amended and Restated Certificate of Incorporation of the Company.
 3(ii) Bylaws of the Company.
-4.1 Indenture relating to the notes, dated as of June 6, 2002, by and among TriMas Corporation, each of the Guarantors named therein and The Bank of New York as trustee.
+4.1 Indenture relating to the notes, dated as of June 6, 2002, by and among TriMas 4.1 Corporation, each of the Guarantors named therein and The Bank of New York as trustee.
 4.2 Form of note (included in Exhibit 4.1).
-4.3 Registration Rights Agreement relating to the notes issued June 6, 2002 dated as of June 6, 2002 by and among TriMas Corporation and the parties named therein.
-4.4 Registration Rights Agreement relating to the notes issued December 10, 2002 dated as of December 10, 2002 by and among TriMas Corporation and the parties named therein.
+4.3 Registration Rights Agreement relating to the notes issued June 6, 2002 dated as of 4.5 June 6, 2002 by and among TriMas Corporation and the parties named therein.
+4.4 Registration Rights Agreement relating to the notes issued December 10, 2002 dated 4.4 as of December 10, 2002 by and among TriMas Corporation and the parties named therein.
 5.1 Opinion of Cahill Gordon & Reindel regarding the legality of securities being registered.
-10.1 Stock Purchase Agreement dated as of May 17, 2002 by and among Heartland Industrial Partners, L.P., TriMas Corporation and Metaldyne Corporation.
-10.2 Shareholders Agreement, dated as of June 6, 2002 by and among TriMas Corporation, Metaldyne Company LLC, certain Heartland entities listed therein and the other shareholders named therein or added as parties from time to time.
+10.1 Stock Purchase Agreement dated as of May 17, 2002 by and among Heartland 10.1 Industrial Partners, L.P., TriMas Corporation and Metaldyne Corporation.
+10.2 Shareholders Agreement, dated as of June 6, 2002 by and among TriMas Corporation, 10.2 Metaldyne Company LLC, certain Heartland entities listed therein and the other shareholders named therein or added as parties from time to time.
 10.3 Warrant issued to Metaldyne Corporation dated as of June 6, 2002.
-10.4 Credit Agreement, dated as of June 6, 2002, amount TriMas Corporation, TriMas Company LLC, JPMorgan Chase Bank as Administrative Agent and Collateral Agent, CSFB Cayman Island Bank, as Syndication Agent, Comerica Bank, National City Bank and Wachovia Bank, National Association as Documentation Agents and J.P.
+10.4 Credit Agreement, dated as of June 6, 2002, amount TriMas Corporation, TriMas 10.4 Company LLC, JPMorgan Chase Bank as Administrative Agent and Collateral Agent, CSFB Cayman Island Bank, as Syndication Agent, Comerica Bank, National City Bank and Wachovia Bank, National Association as Documentation Agents and J.P.
 Morgan Securities Inc. and Credit Suisse First Boston, as Arrangers.
-10.5 Receivables Purchase Agreement, dated as of June 6, 2002, by and among TriMas Corporation, the Sellers party thereto and TSPC, Inc., as Purchaser.
+10.5 Receivables Purchase Agreement, dated as of June 6, 2002, by and among TriMas 10.5 10.6 Corporation, the Sellers party thereto and TSPC, Inc., as Purchaser.
 10.6 Receivables Transfer Agreement, dated as of June 6, 2002, by and among TSPC, Inc., as Transferor, TriMas Corporation, individually, as Collection Agent, TriMas Company LLC, individually as Guarantor, the CP Conduit Purchasers, Committed Purchasers and Funding Agents party thereto, and JPMorgan Chase Bank as Administrative Agent.
 10.7 Corporate Services Agreement, dated as of June 6, 2002, between Metaldyne Corporation and TriMas Corporation.
 10.8 Lease Assignment and Assumption Agreement, dated as of June 21, 2002, by and among Heartland Industrial Group, L.L.C., TriMas Company LLC and the Guarantors named therein.
 10.9 TriMas Corporation 2002 Long Term Equity Incentive Plan 12 Statement regarding computation of ratios 21 Subsidiaries of the Registrant